Welcome to the College of Health Sciences

-- The Dean will meet with the student following receipt of the written request from the student for a hearing.
+- The dean will meet with the student for a hearing following receipt of the written request from the.

-- Following review of the information provided and any recommendations from the panel, should one be appointed, the Dean will then notify the student of his or her decision.
-The decision of the Dean shall be final.
+Following review of the information provided and any recommendations from the panel, should one be appointed, the dean will then notify the student of their decision.
+The decision of the dean shall be final.

 Addendum to the Academic Appeal and Grievance Process

-When a student appeal reaches the level of the Dean of the College of Health Sciences (“CHS”), the Dean may refer the case to a committee for the purpose of investigating the appeal or grievance and making a recommendation to the Dean.
+When a student appeal reaches the level of the dean of the College of Health Sciences, the dean may refer the case to a committee for the purpose of investigating the appeal or grievance and making a recommendation to the dean.
 The purpose of this addendum is to describe the procedure followed by the committee.

-The hearing will be closed and confidential and all documentation related to the appeal shall be kept confidential and its distribution limited to individuals on a need-to-know basis.
+The hearing will be closed and confidential, all documentation related to the appeal shall be kept confidential and its distribution limited to individuals on a need-to-know basis.
 Transcripts of a hearing are not required.
-Students may take notes, but may not record the hearing.
+Students may take notes but may not record the hearing.

 The steps for the appeal process are as follows:

-1. The Dean will notify the Chairperson of Faculty Council of a student grievance or appeal at the level of the Office of the Dean that permits a hearing.
-Within 24 hours the Chairperson will provide the Dean a receipt of the notice.
+1. The dean will notify the chair of Faculty Council of a student grievance or appeal at the level of the Office of the Dean that permits a hearing.
+Within 24 hours, the chair will provide the dean with a receipt of the notice.

-2. Within ten business days of the submission of the appeal to the Dean, the student will submit a written summary that includes the following information:
+2. Within 10 business days of the submission of the appeal to the dean, the student will submit a written summary that includes the following information:

-- Action being appealed; course number and grade or evaluation, if applicable
+- Action being appealed; and course number and grade or evaluation, if applicable

 - Action requested